mac-comp381/ruby-adventures/README.md

 Please note that **the desugaring is cumulative**.
 You should copy the answer for each step forward to the next step, in the order the steps appear in the file.
 By the end, you should end up with a very different-looking implementation!

 You can test that all your desugared versions work correctly by running the project tests, `bundle exec rake test`.
 I strongly recommend that you **run the tests after each step of the desugaring** before copying your code forward to the next step.

+## Part 2: Going Loopless

+The methods in `GoingLoopless` all work with data about people working on movies.
+They are all correct, but they all take a very Java-like, loop-based approach to their jobs.

+Convert each of the four methods in `GoingLoopless` to use Ruby’s functional-stye list processing instead of loops.

+When you are done:

+- There should be no more calls to `each`.
+- Each method should consist of a single statement.
+- Each method should have less code than it started with.

+The following Ruby methods may help you:

+- `map`
+- `select`
+- `include?`
+- `sort_by`
+- `group_by`
+- `uniq`
+- `with_index`

+Ask me for hints!
+And remember to run the tests early and often.

 ## Part 3: Metametaprogramming